queryluke/masseffect-5e/static/data/backgrounds/pilot.md

 Proficiency | Benefit
 --- | ---
-Starship systems (helm) | You're far travelled an have insight into customs and dangers of all planets connected to a major trade route.
+Starship systems (helm) | You're far traveled an have insight into customs and dangers of all planets connected to a major trade route.
 Starship system (navigation) | Your ship's range is increased by 1 Vehicles (air) | You have advantage when making checks to fly through stormy weather Vehicles (land) | You have advantage when making checks to drive over difficult terrain